JadeJaber/jadejaber.github.io/_posts/articles/2017-03-30-java-compilation-cheat-sheet.md

 - [class name] mvn repository
 - [class name] github

-Once you get the jar name, you may chck its content using:
+Once you get the jar name, you may check its content using:
 ```shell
 jar tf [jar file]
 ```